Untitled Document

 5) Stir in oats

-6) In Ziploc Bag, mix nuts together and crush, then stir into dough
+6) In Ziploc Bag, mix nuts together and crush, then stir into dough.
+Cover dough and refrigerate for 24-36 hours.
+Dough may be used in batches, and can be refrigerated for up to 72 hours.

-8) Bake 8-10 minutes or until lightly brown on edges, but still gooey in the middle
+8) Bake around 15 minutes or until lightly brown on edges, but still gooey in the middle

 9) Cool about 5 minutes